Table of contents

 - Relaxing high: the pistils should be around 70-90% dark and curling.

-While potency is the biggest determinant of when to harvest weed, there are other factors that should make the decision when to harvest easier for you.
+While potency is the biggest determinant of when to harvest weed, other factors should decide when to harvest easier for you.
 Here are a few:

 Flowering time: this is going to depend on the strain you have planted.
 Marijuana plants mature at different rates, so it is important to check each plant individually.